Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Methods

 \subsection{Pre-Registration}

 \begin{sloppypar} Hypotheses H1--H4, the primary statistical model, all secondary specifications, scoring rubrics, equivalence margins, and the full specification curve were registered on the Open Science Framework before data collection (DOI: \href{https://doi.org/10.17605/OSF.IO/CJW92}{10.17605/OSF.IO/CJW92}).
-No specification was modified after data collection began; we report disconfirmed sub-hypotheses (H3-syc, H3-bias, H3-refusal) as evidence the pre-registration was binding.
+No specification was modified after data collection started; we report disconfirmed sub-hypotheses (H3-syc, H3-bias, H3-refusal) precisely because they show the pre-registration was binding.
 A Phase~2 confirmatory trial ($N = 300$) was separately pre-registered (DOI: \href{https://doi.org/10.17605/OSF.IO/WA9Y7}{10.17605/OSF.IO/WA9Y7}) on a fresh, non-overlapping sample.
-Full pre-registration details, including pilot procedures and Phase~2 protocol, are in Appendix~\ref{app:detailed-methods}. \end{sloppypar}
+Pre-registration details, including pilot procedures and Phase~2 protocol, live in Appendix~\ref{app:detailed-methods}. \end{sloppypar}